flutter_dropzone: ^2.0.1 copied to clipboard

 Stack to put it into the background of other widgets that

 Stack( children: [ DropzoneView(...), Center(child: Text('Drop files here')), ], )

 Using it in cross-platform apps #

 It's a federated plugin, meaning that it will compile in cross platform apps that contain both Android/iOS and Web code.

-It will not function on the latter, the view will simply return an error text instead of a drop zone.
+It will not function on the former, the view will simply return an error text instead of a drop zone.
 Use

 if (kIsWeb) from